 What happens to the data?

-What happens if I don’t want to let my information be used for research anyway?
+What if I don’t want to let my information be used for research anyway?

 What happens to the results?

 Information from the workshop helps us improve it, for the benefit of future participants.
-It may also contribute to research in human-computer interaction, and be published in venues such as the ACM Conference on Human Factors in Computing Systems (where we published this paper).
+It may also contribute to human-computer interaction research, and be published in venues such as the ACM Conference on Human Factors in Computing Systems (see our latest research for an example).

-The workshop research has been reviewed by, and received ethical approval through, the University of Oxford Computer Science Departmental Research Ethics Committee (Reference number: CS_C1A_19_027_05).
+Our research is a collaboration with Professor Sir Nigel Shadbolt’s Human Centred Computing Group, and receives ethical approval through the University of Oxford Computer Science Departmental Research Ethics Committee (Reference number: CS_C1A_19_027_05).

 What if something goes wrong?